How many pieces of yourself, can you give away before you are completely lost?

 I have given so much away, that it is really very hard for me to tell you what I want.
 I can tell you what I don’t want, and that seems to only bring more of what I don’t want into my life.
 It has taken me well over a year, to be able to come up with even a ghost of a thought of what I want out of life.
 I am also handcuffed between what I want and what I should do and be.
 This indecisiveness is not actually natural to me, although it is where I have been stuck for almost a decade.
 It translates down to almost every aspect of my life, and yet typically I am a get her done kinda girl.
 All I need is a plan and I can accomplish anything, I am persistent and diligent and effective.
 In the absence of my own plan, I have been adrift, still working, still sacrificing just not really getting anywhere, just floundering and exhausting myself doing it.

-There has been a great deal of focus on how we need to start raising our boys to stop accepting that woman have to appease them, that we need to instill love kindness and respect for woman.
-That boys will be boys is not an acceptable excuse for poor behaviors.
+There has been a great deal of focus on how we need to start raising our boys to stop accepting that women have to appease them, that we need to instill love kindness, and respect for women.
+That “boys will be boys” is not an acceptable excuse for poor behaviors.
 And I agree with all of these things.
 When I speak to my male friends, I often find that they cannot comprehend the level of fear and vulnerability that woman live with on a daily basis.
 They cannot comprehend the need to carry their keys between their fingers as weapons in case of an attack, or the need to look in the back seat of their cars prior to getting in.
 Park in well-lit areas and never leave their drinks unattended.

 It has become so ingrained in me that I do not know when it started but I know how it feels and it is not OK.
 I am a nurturer by nature, taking care of others is written into my very DNA.
 I have no desire to mute this very valuable part of myself, nor do I think I could even if I focused on it.
 It is my gut instinct to help, it’s my first response to assist, and I love and respect this part of myself.
 However, there is a huge difference between being of service and being in servitude and I am done with the latter.
 More importantly, I refuse to perpetuate this compulsion onto my children.